Please read these instructions carefully to help make your registration go smoothly!

 Hi!
 Welcome to Hammo registration.
-This year's theme is I Choose Compassion and we are excited about the great program we have lined up, and that Hammo is at Calumet.
+This year's theme is Powered by Love and we are excited about the great program we have lined up, and that Hammo is at Calumet.
 The registration platform will be easy to use and still allow you to pay by either check or credit card.
 We hope you like it!

 The registration process will involve multiple forms.
 The majority of youth leaders will need to complete 2 forms.
 Leaders with more than 14 youth in their group will need to complete 3 forms.

 There are also 2 forms that will only be needed if you need to add, remove, or substitute participants at a later date, after you have registered.

 1st Form: Adult Participant/Leader Registration

 This form is to identify your church and register all adults.
 It contains sections for basic church information, selection of camping and meal options, registration fees and payment, and entering information for up to 6 adult participants.

 Please take note…The primary youth leader name and info needs to be entered twice; once as part of the church info and again as one of the 6 adults attending the event.

 Adults are considered to be any person who is 18 years of age or older.
 Although most in this category will be "leaders," in some cases youth participants may meet this age category.
 All adults (age 18 or older) will need to supply home address and date of birth on this form.

 These forms involve the largest number of entries so we've split them into 2 forms with 14 entries per form.
 All youth information will be listed on these forms.
 One or both of these forms MUST be submitted after you’ve submitted the Adult Participant/Leader Form.

 4th Form: This is a form to Add adult or youth participants at a later date